Shut Up

 But…

 Look at street people.
 Talk to them.
 Or, try to anyway.
 Most of the real, hardcore street people are not there because of a single bad turn of events in their life.
 Losing your job and getting kicked out of your apartment does not directly equate to peeing yourself and sleeping under a bridge for 15 years.
-I’m not trying to make any judgement call about these people except to say that they’ve usually got larger issues than a rough patch in life.
+I’m not trying to make any judgment call about these people except to say that they’ve usually got larger issues than a rough patch in life.

 So barring extraordinary circumstances, no matter how bad the average, healthy person fails, they’re never likely to hit that perceived rock bottom.

 The whole point of this is then to ask: if I simply cannot fail like I always worried, then what’s stop me from trying… anything?
-What have you always dreamt of doing, but you feared the worst?
+What have you always dreamed of doing, but you feared the worst?
 Well if the worst isn’t a possibility, then what’s stopping you?

 mmmm… camera